abdoxfox/sni-ssl_injector/README.md

 5-python ssh.py

-will ssh connected the tun2tap apk will launched
+After ssh connected the tun2tap apk will launched

 When it launch successfully we add this settings

 Server ip 127.0.0.1

 Port 1080